ATP Information for Students

 3. SDS-ATP staff will enroll you for your accommodated exams in SDS Online Services

-You can at any time log in to SDS Online Services to check the status of your accommodations.
-By entering the “Alternative Testing” section of the Student Portal, you may also review your current schedule of exams for classes participating in the ATP.
+• You should log in regularly to SDS Online Services to check the status of your accommodations.
+By entering the “Accommodated Exams” section of the Student Portal, you may also review your current schedule of exams for classes participating in the ATP.

 How do I know if I this applies to me?